 Additionally, having the tasks on a project network diagram, and being able to see where they’re dependent on other activities, can help resolve issues as they arise during the project management life cycle.

 Cons of Project Network Diagrams

 Some don’t believe in the necessity of a network diagram, that there are other tools that cover the same ground.
 For example, there is the Gantt chart, which is also a graphic representation of the project timeline with tasks, duration and dependencies.
-But a Gantt chart can also allocate resources, update project status and track tasks and time.
+But a Gantt chart is an important project management tool that can also allocate resources, update project status and track tasks and time.

-After you’ve given these free network diagramming apps a spin and get a feel for how they handle, take a look at ProjectManager.com, a cloud-based project management software.
+After you’ve given the free network diagramming apps a spin and get a feel for how they handle, take a look at ProjectManager, a cloud-based project management software.
 Our online Gantt chart does much of what a network diagram can do, but also always for real-time collaboration, status reporting and it’s easy to change as the project changes.
-Try it free for 30-days with this trial.
+Try it free for 30 days with this trial.